CameronHonis/notes/README.md

     * question
     * answer
     * source
-1. The content of a note should not exceed 100 words.
+1. The content of a note should not exceed 400 characters.
-1. Each `concept` node must include a link to a source
+1. Each "concept" note must include a `source` link
-1. Each idea/question must link back to at least a single concept
+1. Each note, except a "source" note, must have an `origin` link
-1. Each answer must link back to a question
+1. Each "source" note must include `reference` meta
-1.